PANDORASPA/pandora-spa/PHASE2_SMOKE_CHECKLIST.md

 ## Daily Merge Gate
 - Treat this checklist as the required closeout gate before every daily merge.
+- During controlled live use, also fill one row in the 3-day acceptance board with seed ids, evidence location, severity, and go/no-go note.
 - Minimum required run:
   - Bookings filters
   - Booking detail context